Executive Presentations: Don’t Forget to Ask For What You Need

 9 Mistakes To Avoid in Your Executive Presentations

 1. Undermining Your Credibility

 The execs will only buy your message if they believe you know what you’re doing.
 It’s vital to show up confident and strong,

 One of the smartest women I know stayed up late every night the week before her presentation doing deep research and getting the presentation just right.
 No one in the room knew a tenth as much as she did on the subject.
 But when one exec made a snarky remark she lost it and burst into tears–a tragic credibility buster.

 Exhaustion and too much caffeine prevented her from responding calmly and redirecting the conversation.

 Other credibility-busters include weak words such as: “I guess” “This is above my pay grade” “You all are a lot smarter than me.”

 Remember, you are the expert.
 Show up strong.

-4. Unclear Objective.
 When I’m working with leaders on honing their executive presentations, I’m often surprised how few can articulate their primary objective.
 Be sure you can complete this statement in one sentence.
-“As a result of my presentation she/he/they will ____________.”
+Before going in, be sure you know what you want them to think, feel or do as a result of your presentation.

 Executives can often be hard to read, but there’s a lot going in their quick-thinking brains.